Skip to Content

 Tile Cleaning Steps

-Clear the countertop – Clear the countertop of everything, including small kitchen appliances, utensils, kitchen accessories, and others.
+Clear the countertop – Clear the countertop of everything, including small kitchen appliances, utensils, accessories, and any others.
 Remove all items in the immediate surroundings, too.

 Create a cleaner – Make a solution of warm water, a few drops of household ammonia, and mild dish soap.